Mirena

 How Does Mirena Work?

-Mirena is more than 99 percent effective at preventing pregnancy, according to Bayer.
-The FDA approved using it for up to five years.
+According to Bayer, Mirena is more than 99% effective at preventing pregnancy.
+The U.S. Food and Drug Administration approved using it for up to eight years.

 Mirena Insertion and Removal